amelow/Gemla-Macken/README.md

 # Gemla-Macken
-New webpage for Matöppet store i Gemla
+New webpage for Matöppet a store in Gemla,Sweden.